csm_nigeria_landwirtschaft_162.1030_28b337ccf6.jpg

 • The target population practices an environmentally friendly and resource-conserving lifestyle.

-• Pollution of the environment is reduced in the project region through targeted measures.
+• Environmental pollution has been reduced in the project region through targeted measures.

 • Regional deforestation is countered by planting young trees and using resource-efficient cooking stoves or charcoal made from waste.